|

 OYSTER RIVER SCHOOL NEWS

-Superintendent Shaps invites the Oyster River community to join him at Oyster River Middle School on May 6 and May 27, 6:00 – 8:00 p.m., for two Strategic Planning Sessions.
+Superintendent Shaps invites the Oyster River community to join him at Oyster River Middle School on May 27, 6:00 – 8:00 p.m., for a Strategic Planning Session.
 This is an opportunity for Oyster River community members to contribute to ORCSD’s next 5-year strategic plan.
-During these two identical sessions, Dr. Shaps will guide participants through the World Café protocol, a collaborative and interactive approach to group discussions designed to share ideas and generate collective insights.
+During this sessions, Dr. Shaps will guide participants through the World Café protocol, a collaborative and interactive approach to group discussions designed to share ideas and generate collective insights.
 Please let us know if you plan to attend by completing this form HERE so we can accommodate everyone.

 May 13 ORHS Ensemble Concert